-At the time we filed our Annual Report on Form 10-K on March 8, 2022, our public float was less than \$75 million.
+At the time we filed our Annual Report on Form 10-K on March 21, 2023, our public float was less than \$75 million.
 As a result of our public float being below \$75 million, we will be limited by the baby shelf rules until such time as our public float exceeds \$75 million, which means we only have the capacity to sell shares up to one-third of our public float under shelf registration statements in any twelve-month period.
 If our public float decreases, the amount of securities we may sell under our Form S-3 shelf registration statement will also decrease.
-As of August 5, 2022, there was no capacity to issue additional shares of common stock pursuant to the ATM Sales Agreement.
 We will remain constrained by the baby shelf rules under our Form S-3 shelf registration statement until such time as our public float exceeds \$75 million, at which time the number of securities we may sell under a Form S-3 registration statement will no longer be limited by the baby shelf rules.
+SEC regulations permit us to use the highest closing sales price of our common stock (or the average of the last bid and last ask prices of our common stock) on any day within 60 days of sales under the shelf registration statement